raymondEhlers/OVERWATCH/doc/api/overwatch.processing.rst

 =======================================================

 General information from the README is available immediately below.
-Further module specific documentation is available further below in the :ref:`package reference <processing-package-reference>`.
+Further module specific documentation is available further below in the :ref:`package reference <processing-package-reference>`, with the modules listed below.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3

    ../processingReadme.md

+.. contents:: :local:

 .. _processing-package-reference: